IBM-Bluemix-Docs/fss-financial-optimization-service/aboutPortfolioOptimization.md

 You can define a benchmark portfolio to represent a set of assets that the optimization process uses to compare the root portfolio against.
 The assets in a benchmark portfolio do not need to be part of the root portfolio.

-For example, a definition of a benchmark portfolio can
+The following code snippet shows an example of a benchmark portfolio.
 ```
     {
         "name":"Benchmark",